Exabyte-io/documentation/docs/trash/advanced-characteristics.md

 We pre-calculated the total energy and zero point energy of all elemental pseduopotentials supported and saved these values for use during formation energy calculation.
 Please note that the reference state for the elements is at 0 K and 0 pressure.
 The formation energy of a material as well as the reference state total and zero point energy for each element in the material are displayed in the "Results" tab.

 Please see the [formation energy tutorial](../tutorials/formation-energy.md) for more details.
-Below is the formula used to calculate formation energy:
+Below is the formula used to calculate formation energy.

 ```tex
     E_fmt = E_tot (compound) - \sum {all elements} \sum {all atoms for element} (E_zpe + E_tot)